An Unthinkable Tragedy

-Her mother, depressed and financially desperate, shot her in the head and then turned the gun on herself.
-When police discovered the pair 13 hours later, Kaylea was still alive.
-Her mother had died instantly.
+When Kaylea was 6 years old, her mother, depressed and financially desperate, shot her in the head and then turned the gun on herself.
+When police discovered the pair 13 hours later, she was still alive ... her mother had died instantly.

-Kaylea was rushed to Phoenix Children's Hospital, where a pediatric neurosurgeon gave her family very little hope.
+Kaylea was rushed to Phoenix Children's.
 The bullet had entered one side of her head and exited the other, and the child was in a coma.

 "It was serious enough that in most cases we would say, 'There's not hope here; let her go,'" the neurosurgeon said.
 Even if she lived, the outcome looked bleak.

-"We were not sure whether she would live or die and were almost 100 percent sure she would be a vegetable the rest of her life even if she survived," said Kaylea's father, Michael Sexton.
+"We were not sure whether she would live or die and were almost 100% sure she would be a vegetable the rest of her life even if she survived," said Kaylea's father, Michael Sexton.

-Fortunately, neurosurgeons at PCH were pioneering some new techniques at that time.
-The pressure on her brain was becoming increasingly dangerous, and the surgeons decided to try a new procedure that is now used routinely.
+Fortunately, neurosurgeons at Barrow at Phoenix Children's were pioneering some new techniques at that time.
+The pressure on her brain was becoming increasingly dangerous, and the surgeons decided to try a new procedure now used routinely.
 They inserted a tube into the spinal cord to drain the spinal fluid off and relieve the pressure on the brain.

 "It was from that point she improved," her neurosurgeon said.
 "That was the turning point, when we knew she would live."